With that, we set out to explain the different types of coffee grinders out there, so you can avoid the confusion and

 A burr coffee grinder gives you complete control over the size of your grounds, which is important depending on what type of coffee you are making.

 As you can probably tell, we’d recommend the burr coffee grinder over a blade grinder every time.
-The cheap, uneven quality of grounds you get from a blade grinder just isn’t worth the money you’d save – and we’ve found a ton of affordable burr grinders for home use, so you can count on great coffee without breaking the bank!
+The cheap, uneven quality of grounds you get from a blade grinder just isn’t worth the money you’d save – and we’ve found a ton of affordable burr grinders for home use, so you can count on great brew without breaking the bank!

 Ceramic Burr Grinder vs Steel Burr Grinder

-Okay, so you’ve settled on buying a burr coffee grinder.
+Okay, so you’ve settled on what you want to buy.
 The next thing you’ll find is that burr grinders come in two materials: ceramic and stainless steel.

-So what’s the difference between these, and which burr grinder is right for you?
+So what’s the difference between these, and which is right for you?

 This cooler temperature means that the grinder won’t burn off some of the natural oils present in the beans the way that a steel grinder might.